 Current discourse on religion and ethics is primarily defined by established leaders – ministers, rabbis, academics and journalists.
 There is an entire population of important stakeholders without a platform: the up-and-comers.
 To remedy this, the Journal of Interreligious Studies founded State of Formation.

 State of Formation (SoF) is an online forum for emerging religious and ethical leaders.
-Founded as an offshoot of the Journal of Interreligious Studies, both publications are produced by the Betty Ann Greenbaum Miller Center for Interreligious Learning & Leadership at Hebrew College and Andover Newton Theological School.
+Founded as an offshoot of the Journal of Interreligious Studies, both publications are produced by the Betty Ann Greenbaum Miller Center for Interreligious Learning & Leadership at Hebrew College and Boston University School of Theology.
 The forum is for up-and-coming religious and ethical thinkers to draw upon the learning that is occurring in their academic and community work.

 State of Formation is a community conversation between leaders in formation.
 Together, a cohort of seminarians, rabbinical students, graduate students, activists and the like – the future religious and moral leaders of tomorrow – are working to redefine the ethical discourse today.